dev-shetty/dev-shetty/README.md

 - 👋 Hi, I’m @Deveesh-Shetty
-- 👀 I’m interested in coding
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I also like to Sketch and Read books
-- 📫 How to reach me ...
+- 📫 How to reach me Twitter @ShettyDeveesh and Discord: Deveesh#2536

 <!---
 Deveesh-Shetty/Deveesh-Shetty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.